tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 Default ID can be found in the static class `Sdl2Ids`.

-Its config consists only of the sprite ID:
+Its config consists of the sprite ID and a optional transparency value:

     sprite: <string representing an id>
+    transparency: <integer greater or equal 0, optional>

+If `transparency` is given the defined number of blocks below the current one are rendered.
+This is currently only for the background (the lowest) entity supported.
+It only works if the sprites have a alpha channel with at least some transparency.

 ### MoveCursorCommand